These 5 Habits Make Sales Reps Look Desperate

 If you feel nervous or choked up, your voice won’t hide it.
 And your potential customer will hear it, which will likely affect their buying decision.

-Don’t let the desperation creep into your vocal chords.
+Don’t let the desperation creep into your vocal cords.
 Take a deep breath, compose yourself and picture the confidence you want to present to your caller before picking up the phone.

 Some sales simply don’t go anywhere.
 They ignore your calls and delete your emails without responding.